heyallnorahere/water-scarcity/index.md

 ## How does this affect us, as a species?

-- People in no longer arable areas will need to migrate to habitable land
+- People in no longer arable areas will need to migrate to habitable land.
-- There will be mass migrations for climate refugees
+- There will be mass migrations for climate refugees.
-- A famine will occur, as there will not be enough food for the refugees
+- A famine will occur, as there will not be enough food for the refugees.

 ## How could we fix this problem?